emfccsti/adno.site/content/en/about.md

 ---
 title: "Adno"
 type: "page"
+translationKey: about
 ---

-__Adno is a web application for viewing, editing, and sharing peer-to-peer of narratives and stories on IIIF images.__
+__Adno is a web application for viewing, editing, and peer-to-peer sharing of narratives and stories on IIIF images.__

 Developed by [Espace Mendès France](https://emf.fr) (Poitiers), in partnership with the [Saint-Savin-sur-Gartempe abbey and the valley of frescoes](https://www.abbaye-saint-savin.fr/), the [Sainte-Geneviève Library](https://www.bsg.univ-paris3.fr/iguana/www.main.cls) (Paris), the [Cité internationale de la bande-dessinée et de l’image](http://www.citebd.org/) (Angoulême), [Poitiers’ museums](https://www.poitiers.fr/c__231_977__accueil_musee_sainte_croix.html), La [Rochelle’s Natural History Museum](https://museum.larochelle.fr/), Adno was selected among the sixteen winners of the 2022 edition of the [call for innovative digital services projects](https://www.culture.gouv.fr/Presse/Communiques-de-presse/Resultats-de-l-appel-a-projets-Services-numeriques-innovants-2022) led by the Ministry of Culture..